Withdrawals (WD), Discontinue not fail (DC) and suspension

 A withdrawal is not listed on your formal transcript.

-If you drop a subject after the census date, but before week 7 of the semester it is considered as DNF (discontinue not fail).
+If you drop a unit of study after the census date, but before week 7 of the semester it is considered as DC (discontinue not fail).

-Units with a grade of DNF is not considered in WAM or progression calculations.
+Units with a grade of DC are not considered in WAM or progression calculations.

-A DNF is listed on your official transcript.
+A DC is listed on your official transcript.

 If you drop a subject after week 7 of the semester it is considered as DF (discontinue fail).

-You are still liable to HECS/CSP payment or fees for such units of study, and it is considered in WAM or progression calculations.
+You are still liable to HECS/CSP payment or fees for such units of study.
+It is considered in progression calculations, but is not included in WAM calculations.

-In exceptional circumstances, the Faculty can award a grade of DNF after week 7 of a semester.
+In exceptional circumstances, the Faculty can award a grade of DC after week 7 of a semester.
 This is usually only considered in cases of serious illness or misadventure beyond your reasonable control where it is impossible to complete the unit.
+However, the initial action during the semester is that students should apply for special consideration.

 In such cases, you are required to apply in writing to the faculty.
+Your letter should firstly outline in your own words how your circumstances meet the criteria below and you will need to provide strong independent evidence (eg doctors certificates) with your application.
 When considering submissions, the faculty uses the following criteria:

 - Well documented by a registered medical practitioner or counsellor (or other as applicable) that verifies the extent of the impact and the period of impact on the student?; and